cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 ## About Accessibility Checker

-Accessibility Checker is an innovative solution that lets you inspect accessibility level of content created in CKEditor and immediately solve any issues that are found.
-This sample uses Quail as its accessibility tests library, but you can integrate any other similar library to achieve comparable results.

 _@ML: The above part was simply copied from current sample, I should remember to update it._

+Accessibility Checker is an innovative solution that lets you inspect accessibility quality of content created in CKEditor and immediately solve any issues that are found.

-It bring three key parts:
+It brings three key parts:

 * User Interface optimized for quick problems solving.
 * Flexibility for use with different issue spoting engine (use JavaScript, PHP, Java, .Net or any other language).